focustense/StardewRadialMenu/README.md

   * `FieldId` is mainly used for internal tracking, and players should generally ignore it because the values aren't stable unless the author of the other mod has used custom IDs.

-  * > [!NOTE]
+> [!NOTE]
 >
-    > Uninstalling the other mod, or having it go out of sync due to a new version of the other mod that changes its options, will _not_ cause your shortcut to disappear or stop working; it will simply stop updating its information to match the other mod's settings.
+> Uninstalling the mod referenced by a GMCM association, or having it go out of sync due to a new version of the other mod that changes its options, will _not_ cause your shortcut to disappear or stop working; it will simply stop updating its information to match the other mod's settings.
 If this happens, you can fix it by changing the `FieldName` to its (new) correct value.